 photos by Deborah Grosmark

 Hail, ye, hail ye, knights and princesses! ’Tis time for the Faire!
-Thousands of people will join Her Royal Majesty Queen Elizabeth I and scores of other costumed performers in Tuxedo to partake in the New York Renaissance Faire, which runs from the beginning of August to the end of September each year.
+Thousands of people will join Her Royal Majesty Queen Elizabeth I and scores of other costumed performers in Tuxedo to partake in the New York Renaissance Faire, which runs from mid-August to the beginning of October this year.

 Guests are invited for a day out on the medieval town to peruse more than 100 artisanal shops in the village marketplace, see a Shakespearean play, watch a live chess match, or join in the drinking games of daily pub crawls — featuring plenty of mead — while surrounded by period music, costumes, and architecture.
 For rowdier entertainment, jousters lift their lances for live battles on horseback.
 Matches are unfixed, and nothing is rigged to break, so the sport is as exciting as it was in the old days.